molgenis/molgenis-ui-form/README.md

 The description will automatically make URL's clickable.

-You can create a (read more) button by using an enter in the description field, which will display the remaining text after the enter.
+You can create a (read more) button by using an `enter` in the description field, which will display the remaining text after the enter.

-You are able to create a information icon / tooltip by using the following tag inside of the description field `{i}My information icon tooltip{/i}`
+You are able to create a information tooltip by using the following tag inside of the description field `{i}My information icon tooltip{/i}`

 Break lines with `{br}` for example a description like this: